Serbs of Montenegro: History

 After 1180, all of present-day Montenegro came under the rule of Grand Prince Stefan Nemanja, the founder of the Nemanjić dynasty.
 The region of Zeta, formerly known as Duklja, became a crown land of the united Serbian state.
 It was given to Vukan Nemanjić, the oldest son of Stefan Nemanja, and later to crown prince Stefan Radoslav, son of King Stefan Nemanjić, who succeeded his father as Serbian King in 1228.
 Thus it became a custom to grant the region to the heir of the throne or some other member of the ruling dynasty.
-In 1219, two dioceses of the Serbian Orthodox Church were created on the territory of modern-day Montenegro, Eparchy of Zeta with episcopal seat at the monastery of Holy Archangel Michael on Prevlaka, and Eparchy of Budimlja with episcopal seat at the Đurđevi Stupovi monastery.
+In 1219, two dioceses of the Serbian Orthodox Church were created on the territory of modern-day Montenegro, Eparchy of Zeta with episcopal seat at the monastery of Holy Archangel Michael on Prevlaka, and Eparchy of Budimlja with episcopal seat at the Đurđevi Stupovi Monastery.
 Several other monasteries also date to this period, such as: Morača, Praskvica, Vranjina, among others.
 Serbian Despotate was the last independent medieval Serb state and it included most of modern-day Montenegro.
 Zeta regained semi-independence under local dynasties like the Balšić noble family, who ruled as Serbian lords but pursued their own policies.
 By the 15th century, both Zeta and Serbia faced Ottoman expansion.
 Zeta, under the Crnojević noble family, maintained some independence longer than Serbia, which fell to the Ottomans in 1459.
-The Crnojevićs still identified as Serbs, and Zeta’s Orthodox heritage aligned with Serbian traditions.
+The Crnojevićs still identified as Serbs, and Zeta's Orthodox heritage aligned with Serb traditions.